Enhancing the Personal Workspace

 You’ve got the main colors on your wall done and installed the necessary furnishings.
 Now you’re all set to decorate and put in as many details to personalize your space!

-You could hang artworks on the walls, put little trinkets on your desk.
+You could hang artworks on the walls, put little trinkets or flowers on your desk.
 Basically, you can do anything to make your office space your very own.

 Get with the craze of being more environmentally friendly by putting plants in your office!
 It’s also a great way to invoke calmness and satisfaction for anyone in the room.